SajjadPSavoji/agents-bootcamp/units/en/unit1/unit1.md

 To run <a href="https://huggingface.co/agents-course/notebooks/blob/main/unit1/dummy_agent_library.ipynb" target="_blank">this notebook</a>, **you need a Hugging Face token** that you can get from <a href="https://hf.co/settings/tokens" target="_blank">https://hf.co/settings/tokens</a>.

-For more information on how to run Jupyter Notebooks, checkout <a href="https://huggingface.co/docs/hub/notebooks">Jupyter Notebooks on the Hugging Face Hub</a>.

 You also need to request access to <a href="https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct" target="_blank">the Meta Llama models</a>.